 - There will be a significant decline in sales and profit –

 Many Amazon sellers have already seen a notable decline in their sales and profit at the start of the Coronavirus spread, even weeks before the announcement of the new Amazon FBA inventory regulations.
 Almost half of the survey participants expressed concern that the decline will continue for months after the outbreak ends.
+This forms part of the Amazon effect supply chain.

 - A rise in product prices will take effect soon –